nikosiz/IO22P/README.md

 ## Introduction
-This program is a part of Cemeo: Ceneo search project.
+This program is a part of ToyStores: Ceneo search project.
 Its main purpose is to scrap Ceneo page and provide IO22J part with ready product offers.

 ## Technologies
 * Python 3.2